top of page

 #4 - Use A Map And Compass

 Just like with the signal, you cannot rely on your phone for navigation; I always carry an OS map and compass with me.
-Compasses range in price and vary in quality; I have been told by Mountain Leaders that Silva Compass are the best, and this is the brand that Ordnance Survey suggests too, so for this reason, it is this compass I use, and no other and have had no issues with them.
+Compasses range in price and vary in quality; Mountain Leaders have told me that Silva Compass are the best, and this is the brand that Ordnance Survey suggests too, so for this reason, it is this compass I use, and no other and have had no issues with them.
 Furthermore, I have attended several map reading skills days to use my map and compass competently.
-I use the OS maps app (£4.99 a month or £20.29 for the year for a premium subscription), which I love to plot my routes on and pick out my wild camp spots.
+I use the OS maps App (£4.99 a month or £20.29 for the year for a premium subscription), which I love to plot my routes on and pick out my wild camp spots.
 I have to say that the OS App is great for showing you where you are; however, phones can die and break, so if you don't have a map and compass, you could get very stuck.
 Therefore, I highly recommend some day courses in navigation.

 #5 - Do NOT Take Any Risks